 Total Value of 2018 Companion Pass:

 Saving more than $5,500 is not bad for two well-timed credit card sign-ups.
 And the best part?
 We still have an entire year to utilize the Companion Pass for many more buy one, get one free flight.
 It’s the award that keeps awarding.
 We have already booked three roundtrip flights in 2019, with many more to follow.
-Taryn and I won’t have nearly as much in free travel since we already used all of the 110,000 Rapid Rewards points from the sign-up bonuses.
+Taryn and I won’t have nearly as much in free travel since we already used all of the 110,000 Rapid Rewards points from the sign-up bonuses (Note sign up bonuses are subject to change).
 But still… it’s hard to pass on essentially 50% off airfare for two calendar years.

 Companion Pass = More Flexibility